redbooth/react-native-auto-updater/README.md

 ## About

 At [AeroFS](http://www.aerofs.com), we're close to shipping our first React Native app.
 Once the app is out, we would want to send updates over the air to bypass the sluggish AppStore review process, and speed up release cycles.
-We've built `ReactNativeAutoUpdater` to do just that.
+We've built `react-native-auto-updater` to do just that.
 It was built as a part of our [2015 Thanksgiving Hackathon](https://www.aerofs.com/blog/how-we-run-hackathons/).

 > **Does Apple permit this?**